Feasibility Assessment of an Optically Powered Digital Retinal Prosthesis Architecture for Retinal Ganglion Cell Stimulation: Conflicts of Interest

 \section{Conflicts of Interest}

-SP is a shareholder in iBIONICS, a company developing a diamond based retinal implant.
+SP was a shareholder in iBIONICS, a company developing a diamond based retinal implant.
 SP and DG are shareholders and directors of Carbon Cybernetics, a company developing brain-machine neural interfaces.